This subject is part of the Faculty of Languages and Communication.

 Subject intent

-At the start of Year 10, for Literature, you begin your first in-depth study of a Shakespeare play: either Macbeth or Romeo and Juliet.
+At the start of Year 10, you begin your first in-depth study of a Shakespeare play: either Macbeth or Romeo and Juliet.
 The second Literature text you study during Year 10 is a 19th Century novel.
-Dependent on the class, you will read and analyse either A Christmas Carol by Charles Dickens, or The War of the Worlds by H.G.
+Dependent on the class, you will read, study and analyse either A Christmas Carol by Charles Dickens, or The War of the Worlds by H.G.
 Wells.

 Topic Breakdown